awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-selectors.md

 **Note**
 For most use cases, you associate one input track per input selector\.
 If your use case requires combining multiple tracks into one track, or multiple tracks into one rendition of a streaming package, combine multiple input tracks in one audio selector by typing a comma\-separated list\.
 You can also use a wildcard \(\*\) instead of a track number\.
 For more information about combining tracks, see [More About Audio Tracks and Audio Selectors](more-about-audio-tracks-selectors.md)\.

-   1. If your audio is in a separate file from your video, choose the **External file** slider switch element and provide the URI to your audio input file that is stored in Amazon S3\.
-You can specify the URI directly or choose **Browse** to select from your Amazon S3 buckets\.
+   1. If your audio is in a separate file from your video, choose the **External file** slider switch element and provide the URI to your audio input file that is stored in Amazon S3 or on an HTTP\(S\) server\.
+For Amazon S3 inputs, you can specify the URI directly or choose **Browse** to select from your Amazon S3 buckets\.
+For HTTP\(S\) inputs, provide the URL to your input video file\.
+For more information, see [HTTP Input Requirements](upload-input-files.md#http-input-requirements)\.

 1. If you have additional audio assets—for example, multiple language tracks—choose **Add audio selector** and provide information about the next asset as described in the preceding step of this procedure\.